 Exit 305 is the Houlton International Airport and industrial park last chance to turn before entering the customs / immigration border crossing into New Brunswick Canada.
 Yes you need your passport.

 This border base was a source of labor for area farmers needing the helping hand.
 Before the war, the 1939 Neautrality Act caused local farmers to drag planes from Houlton Maine into New Brunswick Canada.

 They used tractors and the practice to avoid a violation of US pilots flying them into Canada stipulation when a foreign nation had bought the planes.
-They didn't break any treaty provisions by using the Houlton area farmers to help the transport on the ground.
-To get in and fly from the Canadian side of the US border again to the final destination.

 Presque Isle Maine’s PQI offers daily commercial airline flights and rental cars for tooling around Aroostook County.
 Fly into Bangor or Portland Maine.

 Or enjoy the strong American dollar against the weaker loonie by flying out of Fredericton, Moncton or St John in New Brunswick Canada.

 Or on area lakes with pontoons.
 Corporate jets clear customs quickly and the aviation fuel is some of the lowest priced around the state.
 Cyr Bus lines offers passenger service twice a day.
 Get used to less traffic, friendlier motorists that don’t test positive for road rage.

 Easy does it and less fender benders too when the number of cars on the road in Northern Maine is not bumper to bumper.

 Local senior citizen and low income transportation buses provide another option for those needing it.
 Rental vehicles are available in Houlton from York’s and Ace car dealerships, both located on the US Rt 1 the North Road in Houlton Maine.
 Uber and Lyft are just starting to spread into Northern Maine.